gatsbyjs/gatsby/docs/docs/performance-tracing.md

 ### 3. Start Gatsby with tracing turned on

-The above configuration file can be passed to Gatsby with the `--open-tracing-config-file` command-line option.
+The above configuration file can be passed to Gatsby with the `--open-tracing-config-file` command-line option or an environment variable named `GATSBY_OPEN_TRACING_CONFIG_FILE`.
 When Gatsby is started with this option, it will load the supplied tracing configuration file, and call its `create` function.
 The returned Tracer will be used for tracing the build.
 Once the build has stopped, the configuration file's `stop` method will be called, allowing the tracing implementation to perform any cleanup.

 ## Tracing backend examples